khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 First, the river polygons (in this case the rivers extracted from BBG by Lisa) are skeletonised in Python.
 Lisa's code does this, it is not yet online here as of this readme update (but the end result files are on Stack, so this is not needed for testing).
-As it was not possible to prune the polygons a 100% in Python and we were running out of time, we completed the skeletonisation process by taking the shortest path between the starting and ending points of river segments, adding important secondary channels manually.
-Some further manual fine-tuning was done in QGIS, but we do not expect this to have had a great impact on the results.
+As it was not possible to prune the polygons a 100% in Python and we were running out of time, we completed the skeletonisation process by taking the shortest path between the starting and ending points of river segments in QGIS, adding important secondary channels manually.
+Some further manual fine-tuning was done in QGIS, but we do not expect this to have had a great impact on the overall quality of the results.

-The code in this repo reads the skeletons and the river polygons as part of the hydro-flattening code, this can be enabled using the appropriate post-processing argument (namely, `4`) in the command line call to `ip_main.py`.
+The proper hydro-flattening code is part of the post-processing functionalit of the framework that `ip_main.py` provides.
+It can be enabled by providing the appropriate post-processing argument (namely, `4`) in the command line call to `ip_main.py`.
+The code imports the above skeletons, as well as the original collection of river polygons that the skeletons were computed from.
 The vector import is done the usual way, i.e. they are cropped to the size of the tile that is being processed.

 The following procedure then takes place:

-1. Orthogonal lines are cast on the skeleton at its vertices.
-These are intersected with the skeleton, and with the river boundary (shore lines).
+1. Lines perpendicular to the skeleton at its vertices are intersected with the river boundary (shore lines), so that each cross-section connects two shoreline points through a skeleton vertex.
+The shoreline intersections are computed as the closest intersection of the skeleton-perpendicular line with the boundary of the river polygons.
-2. Each cross section is then associated with an elevation based on Laplace-interpolating at the two closest shore intersections and the skeleton intersection.
+2. Each cross section is then associated with an elevation based on Laplace-interpolating at the two shoreline points and the respective skeleton vertex.
-3. The cross-sections form a 1D elevation profile, which is iteratively refined in this step to ensure monotonously decreasing elevation values.
+3. The cross-section elevations constitute a 1D elevation profile, which is iteratively refined to ensure monotonously decreasing elevation values.
-4. The water polygons are then used to create a raster mask via efficient rasterio-based rasterisation.
-All pixels thus identified as river pixels are re-interpolated.
+4. The water polygons are then rasterised to form a mask.
+All pixels that are masked (identified as river pixels) are re-interpolated in the next step.
-5. Re-interpolation takes place.
-The closest and second-closest cross-section to each river pixel centre is searched for, and the pixel is given a value based on inverse distance weighting using the distances to these two cross sections.
+5. The closest and second-closest cross-section to each river pixel centre is searched for, and the pixel is given a value based on inverse distance weighting using the distances to these two cross sections.

 The last step is crucial.
 It effectively means that we take the river pixel, find which previous and next cross section it falls between, and then associate an elevation with it that is somewhere between the elevation of these two cross sections.
 This guarantees (as far as I can tell) that the elevation will always decrease downstream under normal circumstances.
 For this, we need the cross-sections to also have monotously decreasing elevations in the downstream order, which is guaranteed by the third step above.
+The second release changed the code so that the program not only searches for the closest two cross-sections, but also ensures that the interpolation point (the river pixel) indeed falls between these two cross-sections.
+It does this by "casting rays" to the closest point on each cross-section while computing the distance, and checking whether the ray intersects any other cross-sections on the way.
+If it does, the cross-section is excluded from further consideration because the river pixel is separated from it by another cross-section and therefore it can be neither the previous, not the next cross-section that the program is looking for.
+Calculating the nearest point on each cross-section that is tested, is an operation with a high computational complexity.
+I tried using rays to the cross-section centroids instead of to their closest points (to speed up the algorithm), but this approach does not work, I am not sure why.

 In theory, this should work perfectly, and it does work quite well where the rivers are relatively straight and the spine vertices are sparse.
-However, dense spine vertices, especially in river bends, will result in intersecting cross-sections, which will trick the interpolation mechanism into drawing a reversed flow directly, locally.
+However, dense spine vertices, especially in river bends, may result in intersecting cross-sections, which will trick the interpolation mechanism into drawing a small area with locally reversed flow direction.
 These are generally small-ish cone-shaped artefacts.
 Furthermore, the intersections at river-channels are tricky, and will trigger lots of artefacts to appear.
-This is the result of lots of cross-sections being present that do not have a consistent orientation and elevation.
+This is the result of lots of cross-sections being present that do not have a consistent orientation and elevation, and which might intersect randomly.

-On the other hand, the algorithm is robust in the sense that it can handle really weird rivers shapes (such as offshoots, i.e. dock channels and hydro-power plants without any issues in most places.

 The solution to these issues is quite straightforward.
 I do not think it is a good idea to further complicate the code, it is complex enough as it is.
 I would be smarter to design the skeletons themselves in such a way that they allow the algorithm to perform better.
 In particular,